-But how exactly do you find spare cash to save when your budget already feels under strain?
 Experts recommend three to six months’ worth of income as the ideal amount to set aside, but for most people that will seem an impossible feat.

 Even if you know there’s no way you’ll be able to afford to put this much away, the golden rule is that it’s better to try to save something rather than nothing, so that at least you have a bit of money to fall back on should you need it.
-Here are five ways to start building your emergency cash buffer.
+Here are five ways to start building your emergency fund.

 Review your outgoings

 If you’re finding it hard to save, see if you can make cutbacks to free up some spare cash.